 Is your housework piling up?
-Or do you need an extra pair of hands to take care of your little ones?
-We could always use some help around the house (especially when you’re deadbeat after a long day at work!).
-If you are planning to hire a maid in Singapore, the question is: do you need a part-time helper or live-in foreign domestic worker?
+Do you require an extra pair of hands to care for your little ones?
+We could always use some assistance around the house (especially after a long day at work).
+If you want to hire a maid in Singapore, you should consider whether you need a part-time helper or a live-in foreign domestic worker.

-If you require someone to be at home to care for your children or elderly parents, then hiring a foreign domestic worker would be worthwhile.
-Conversely, if you only require help with cleaning from time to time, a part-time helper may be the way to go!
+Hiring a foreign domestic worker would be beneficial if you need someone to be at home to care for your children or elderly parents.
+Conversely, if you only need cleaning assistance on occasion, a part-time helper may be the way to go!

-Let’s have a quick look at the general pros and cons of each choice!
+Let’s take a quick look at the general pros and cons of each option!

 Part-Time Helper vs Foreign Domestic Worker